Homepage

 Cuban goes viral after offering messaging services in Havana

-“We do not accept transfers”: Banking fails in Matanzas amid traps and businesses that evade control
+"We do not accept transfers": Banking efforts fail in Matanzas amid traps and businesses evading control

-Fire controlled in the "La Candonga" sales area in Santa Clara
+Fire controlled in the sales area "La Candonga" in Santa Clara

 Private worker in Santa Clara fined for selling in dollars and rejecting digital payments